gcallah/BookReviews/wilkinson.md

 consistency and applicability of its abstractions.
 The relationship of science to the concrete world is similar to the relationship of a blueprint to the actual building it represents.
 The blueprint can be very valuable, both in the construction of the building, and in its maintenance and modifications later on.
-But it would be ridiculous to use a blueprint to show the occupants of a building that have any houseplants in their offices, since they do not appear in the blueprint.
+But it would be ridiculous to use a blueprint to show the occupants of a building that do not have any houseplants in their offices, since they do not appear in the blueprint.
 And just as one cannot use a blueprint to disprove or prove what is inside a building, and one cannot use science to disprove *or* prove that life has meaning.